jrinconada/sudoku/README.md

 After a sudoku is created around 5 millions other can be generated applying variations like:
 - Swaping numbers
 - Swaping rows or columns (equivalent to flipping / mirroring)
-- Rolling the grid (rotation of 90, 180 or 270 degress)
+- Rolling the grid (rotation of 90 or 270 degress) (180 rotation is equivalent to flipping columns)

 ## Solver
 Trying the numbers from *1* to *9* to fill the grid following *sudoku* rules using a **backtracking** and **recursion**.